Zalando: History

 In March 2024, the company announced a share buyback of up to 100 million euros ($109 million) and the opening of its logistics platform (logistics network, software and related services) to work with other companies.
 Meanwhile, the platform may also work with other categories besides fashion.

+In December 2024, Zalando announced the acquisition of its competitor About You, along with its subsidiary Scayle, for approximately €1.13 billion (€6.50 per share).
+Following regulatory approval, the transaction closed in July 2025.
+In November 2025, Zalando finalized its acquisition of About You, taking full ownership of the company and delisting it from the Frankfurt Stock Exchange.

 In 2025 Zalando adjusted its return policy, reducing the time between purchase and a free return from 100 to 30 days for customers in Germany, the Netherlands and Italy.
-In April 2025 Zalando announced a change in the terms of service, to allow an estimated 0,02 percent of its customer base, who have been identified to abuse the return system, to be banned from making new orders for one year.
+In April 2025 Zalando announced a change in the terms of service, to allow an estimated 0.02 percent of its customer base, who have been identified to abuse the return system, to be banned from making new orders for one year.

+In January 2026, Zalando announced it would close its fulfilment centre in Erfurt, Germany by the end of September 2026, affecting around 2,700 employees.